eknee/aep-developer-app/docs/install.md

 ---
-title: How to download and Install the App
+title: Download and Install the App
 ---

 A simple step-by-step guide for you install the app on your local machine and run it